My name is Steve Creek, and I am an Arkansas-based Wildlife and Nature Photographer.

 I have a photo of a female Red-winged Blackbird feeding her young published each year in the National Geographic Field Guide to the Birds of North America.

-I was interviewed by the Arkansas Democrat Gazette in reference to Spittlebugs.
+Arkansas Democrat Gazette interviewed me in reference to Spittlebugs.
 Bubble, bubble: Toll, but no real trouble

 I had a photo of my brother and his dog published by Arkansas Living Magazine: Can pets make you healthier?
 Health professionals and pet lovers discuss the benefits of a life with our animal friends.

-I have a Bluebird photo being used on an interpretive sign at Mine Kill State Park (New York State) for the Bluebird Trail.
+A Bluebird photo of mine is being displayed on an interpretive sign at Mine Kill State Park (New York State) for the Bluebird Trail.

 The Cornell Lab of Ornithology used my photo of a Great Blue Heron in the Backyard Birds and Blossoms coloring book.